 - Abnormal vaginal bleeding or spotting between periods or after sexual intercourse

 It is also possible to have cervicitis and not have any symptoms.

 When the infection that is causing cervicitis is not treated, it can spread to the uterus and fallopian tubes.
 These infections can lead to difficulty getting pregnant, tubal pregnancies or ongoing pelvic pain.

 What is the treatment?

 Cervicitis that is caused by bacteria may be treated with antibiotic pills.
-If you are prescribed pills, it is important to follow the instructions carefully and to finish all the pills in order to effectively treat the infection.
+It is important to follow your treatment instructions carefully.
+If you were given pills, finish all of them.
 If the infection is sexually transmitted, sexual partners should be tested and treated.
-It takes time for the infection to be cleared from the body, so it is important that you do not have any oral, vaginal or anal sex for 7 days after you and your partner(s) start the antibiotic treatment.
+It takes time for the infection to clear from the body, so it is important that you do not have any oral, vaginal or anal sex for 7 days after you and your partner(s) start the antibiotic treatment.

-If you or your partner(s) miss pills or have unprotected sex before you have finished all of the medication, there is a chance that the infection will stay in your body and cause problems later.
+If you or your partner(s) do not finish the treatment, miss pills or have unprotected sex before you have finished all of the medication, there is a chance that the infection will stay in your body or may be passed back to you or your partner(s).
 If this happens, talk with your health care provider who will help you to decide if you need further treatment.
 Other treatments may be offered by your health care provider if another cause is identified.

 Will my birth control work if I am taking antibiotics?